instantiator/blog-source/blog-site/content/post/hammer-json-into-csv.md

 thumbnail: "/hammer/hammer.png"
 ---

-_A tool to help build CSV records from arbitrary JSON..._
+_json-to-smart-csv is a tool to help build CSV records from arbitrary JSON..._

 # Hammering JSON into CSV